-- 1. Medical note (with a handwritten Doctor's signature) or religious reasons - 2.
+- 1. Doctor's Note or religious reasons - 2.
 Death in the immediate family (parent, guardian, step-parent, brother, sister, grandparent, aunt, uncle, or any other family member that resides in the student's house.) - 3.
-Legal (court, attorney, etc.) - Absences will be granted for students whose parent or guardian is leaving for active military duty or returning from active military duty. - 5.
+Legal (court, attorney, etc.) - 4.
+An excused absence for one (1) day when the member is deployed, and an additional excused absence for one (1) day when the service member returns from deployment. - 5.
 School sponsored activities (field trip, club trips etc.) - 6.
-Head Lice is excused the day student is sent home by the nurse, if other days are missed a parent or doctor's note is required. - Seniors may use up to 3 days to visit college campuses or career related trips (military, Chattanooga State, ACT, etc.) College visits must be scheduled with college advisors.
+Head Lice is excused the day a student is sent home by the school nurse, if other days are missed a parent or doctor's note is required. - 7.
+Seniors may use up to 3 days to visit college campuses or career related trips (military, Chattanooga State, ACT, etc.) College visits must be scheduled with college advisors.